You are here:

 Autoinflammatory diseases are a relatively new category of diseases that are different from autoimmune diseases.
-However, autoimmune and autoinflammatory diseases share common characteristics in that both groups of disorders result from the immune system attacking the body’s own tissues, and also result in increased inflammation.
-This overview contains general information on the immune system, and provides brief descriptions of some of the more common autoinflammatory diseases.
+However, autoimmune and autoinflammatory diseases share common characteristics in that both groups of disorders result from the immune system attacking the body’s own tissues, and they also result in increased inflammation.
+This overview contains general information on the immune system and provides brief descriptions of some of the more common autoinflammatory diseases.

 When your body is attacked—perhaps by a virus or other germs—your immune system defends you.
 It “sees” and kills the germs that might hurt you.

 But when the system doesn’t work right, this process can cause harm.
 Immune cells can mistake your body’s own cells as invaders and attack them.
 This "friendly fire" can affect almost any part of the body.
 It can sometimes affect many parts of the body at once.
 This is called “autoimmunity” (meaning “self-immunity”).

 The part of the immune system that orchestrates all of this develops as a person grows and is known as the acquired immune system.
 It “remembers” foreign antigens, or proteins, so that it can fight them if they come back.
 It employs white blood cells called lymphocytes.